rust-lang/style-team/guide/expressions.md

 ```

 If the body is a single expression with no line comments and not a control flow
-expression, then it may be started on the same line as the right-hand side.
+expression, then it may be started on the same line as the left-hand side.
 If
 not, then it must be in a block.
 Example,

 ```rust